redis/redis-doc/docs/data-types/lists.md

 specified range of elements** it sets this range as the new list value.
 All the elements outside the given range are removed.

-An example will make it more clear:

-    > rpush mylist 1 2 3 4 5
+For example, if you're adding bikes on the end of a list of repairs, but only want to worry about the 3 that have been on the list the longest:

+{{< clients-example list_tutorial ltrim >}}
+    > rpush bikes:repairs bike:1 bike:2 bike:3 bike:4 bike:5
     (integer) 5
-    > ltrim mylist 0 2
+    > ltrim bikes:repairs 0 2
     OK
-    > lrange mylist 0 -1
+    > lrange bikes:repairs 0 -1
-    1) "1"
+    1) "bike:1"
-    2) "2"
+    2) "bike:2"
-    3) "3"
+    3) "bike:3"
+{{< /clients-example >}}

 The above `LTRIM` command tells Redis to keep just list elements from index 0 to 2, everything else will be discarded.
-This allows for a very simple but useful pattern: doing a List push operation + a List trim operation together in order to add a new element and discard elements exceeding a limit:
+This allows for a very simple but useful pattern: doing a List push operation + a List trim operation together in order to add a new element and discard elements exceeding a limit.
+Using `LTRIM` with negative indices can then be used to keep only the 3 most recently added:

-    LPUSH mylist <some element>
-    LTRIM mylist 0 999
+{{< clients-example list_tutorial ltrim_end_of_list >}}
+    > rpush bikes:repairs bike:1 bike:2 bike:3 bike:4 bike:5
+    (integer) 5
+    > ltrim bikes:repairs -3 -1
+    OK
+    > lrange bikes:repairs 0 -1
+    1) "bike:3"
+    2) "bike:4"
+    3) "bike:5"
+{{< /clients-example >}}

-The above combination adds a new element and keeps only the 1000 newest elements into the list.
+The above combination adds new elements and keeps only the 3 newest elements into the list.
 With `LRANGE` you can access the top items without any need to remember very old data.